-Speaking on the BBC Radio Ulster documentary, ‘Nowhere to Go’, broadcast on 16 February 2014, Jo Marley, Director of Bryson Intercultural, said that people who turn up at the Bryson One Stop Service for Asylum Seekers in Belfast mostly think that they are in London, Dublin or Europe when they first arrive, and have never thought of such a thing as a welfare state.
+Speaking on the BBC Radio Ulster documentary, ‘Nowhere to Go’, broadcast in 2014, Jo Marley, Director of Bryson Intercultural, said that people who turned up at the Bryson One Stop Service for Asylum Seekers in Belfast mostly thought that they were in London, Dublin or Europe when they first arrived and had never thought of such a thing as a welfare state.

 The only thing in my mind was to be safe.
 I didn’t make any choice to leave my country.
 (Democratic Republic of Congo, male, 35-44)

 I didn’t want to come to the UK.
 I was working.
 I had a nice house in Zimbabwe and my own business.
 I was involved with the church.
 I never had a plan to leave.
 (Zimbabwe, female, 35-44)